-- 27. Custodial Care, Rest Cures. - 28.
-Dental services and dental-related oral Surgery, unless specifically provided by this document; procedures designed primarily to prepare the mouth for dentures (including alveolar augmentation, bone grafting, frame implants and ramus mandibular stapling). - 29.
+- 28. Custodial Care, Rest Cures. - 29.
+Dental services and dental-related oral Surgery, unless specifically provided by this document; procedures designed primarily to prepare the mouth for dentures (including alveolar augmentation, bone grafting, frame implants and ramus mandibular stapling). - 30.
 Treatment of developmental delays.
-(This exclusion does not apply to mandated treatment of Autism Spectrum Disorder as defined by Vermont law.) - 30.
-Any determination of refractive state or any examination, prescription or fitting of eyeglasses or contact lenses unless the refraction, examination, prescription or fitting is for treatment of aphakia or keratoconus. - 31.
-Education, educational evaluation or therapy, therapeutic boarding schools, services that should be Covered as part of an evaluation for, or inclusion in, a Child's individualized education plan (IEP) or other educational program.
-(This exclusion does not apply to treatment of diabetes, such as medical nutrition therapy by approved Providers.)
+(This exclusion does not apply to mandated treatment of Autism Spectrum Disorder as defined by Vermont law.) - 31.
+Drugs and pharmaceuticals, except as required by law (unless your Plan covers Prescription Drugs); - 32.
+Any determination of refractive state or any examination, prescription or fitting of eyeglasses or contact lenses unless the refraction, examination, prescription or fitting is for treatment of aphakia or keratoconus.

-- 32. Foot care or supplies that are Palliative or Cosmetic in nature, including supportive devices and treatment for bunions (except capsular or bone Surgery), flat-foot conditions, subluxations of the foot, corns, callouses, toenails, fallen arches, weak feet, chronic foot strain and symptomatic complaints of the feet. - 33.
+- 33. Education, educational evaluation or therapy, therapeutic boarding schools, services that should be Covered as part of an evaluation for, or inclusion in, a Child's individualized education plan (IEP) or other educational program.
+(This exclusion does not apply to treatment of diabetes, such as medical nutrition therapy by approved Providers.) - 34.
+Foot care or supplies that are Palliative or Cosmetic in nature, including supportive devices and treatment for bunions (except capsular or bone Surgery), flat-foot conditions, subluxations of the foot, corns, callouses, toenails, fallen arches, weak feet, chronic foot strain and symptomatic complaints of the feet. - 35.
 Home or automobile modifications or equipment like air conditioners, HEPA filters, humidifiers, stair glides, elevators, lifts, motorized scooters, whirlpools, furniture or "barrier-free" construction, even if prescribed by a Provider.
-This exclusion does not apply to manual hydraulic patient lifts, commonly known as "Hoyer" lifts. - 34.
-Hot and cold packs. - 35.
+This exclusion does not apply to manual hydraulic patient lifts, commonly known as "Hoyer" lifts. - 36.
+Hot and cold packs. - 37.
+Ilnesses or injuries that are: - a result of an act of war (declared or undeclared); or - sustained in active military service. - 38.
 Infertility services.
-This includes but is not limited to: - medications for treatment of infertility such as Clomid, Clomiphene, Serophene, Bravelle, Gonal-F, Follistim AQ, Novarel, Ovidrel, Pregnyl, Profasi and Repronex when used for treatment of infertility; and - surgical, radiological, pathological or laboratory procedures leading to or in connection with (for example):

-Minsemination (intravaginal, intracervical, and intrauterine);

-- Min vitro fertilization, embryo transplantation and gamete intrafallopian transfer (GIFT); - Mzygote intrafallopian transfer (ZIFT); and - Many variations of these procedures, including costs associated with collection, washing, preparation or storage of sperm for insemination including donor fees, cryopreservation of donor sperm and eggs.
+This includes but is not limited to: - medications for treatment of infertility such as Clomid, Clomiphene, Serophene, Bravelle, Gonal-F, Follistim AQ, Novarel, Ovidrel, Pregnyl, Profasi and Repronex when used for treatment of infertility; and - surgical, radiological, pathological or laboratory procedures leading to or in connection with (for example): - Minsemination (intravaginal, intracervical, and intrauterine); - Min vitro fertilization, embryo transplantation and gamete intrafallopian transfer (GIFT); - Mzygote intrafallopian transfer (ZIFT); and - Many variations of these procedures, including costs associated with collection, washing, preparation or storage of sperm for insemination including donor fees, cryopreservation of donor sperm and eggs.